Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

+\end{linenomath*} Observe that here we consider the even extension of $\delta_3^2(\beta)$ for negative $\b$'s, while in \eqref{0eq:1.17} we require $\b$ to be positive.
+This is only due to technical reasons, since it will simplify the study of the curves that we are going to introduce; however, when we will finally go back to the construction of $(\un{u}_i,\un{v}_i)$, we will take a positive $\b$, as we will detail in the sequel.

-and we claim that $\mathfrak{d}\in\mc{C}^1(-\infty,\ov\b)$ and that it is analytic in $(0,\ov\b)$.
-For the latter point, since we already know the analyticity of $\d_1$ and $\d_2$ in their respective domains, it remains to check it at the gluing point.
-To this end, consider the extended function $\d_1:(0,\ov\b)\to\C$ obtained by applying the complex version of the implicit function theorem to relation \eqref{0eq:1.16}.
-As $\cosh(i x)=\cos(x)$ and $\sinh(i x)=i\sin(x)$ for every $x\in\C$, by comparing \eqref{0eq:1.16} and \eqref{0eq:1.17}, the uniqueness given by the implicit function theorem entails that, for $\b\in(\un\b,\ov\b)$, $\d_2(\b)=i\d_1(\b)$.
+We claim that $\mathfrak{d}\in\mc{C}^1(-\infty,\ov\b)$ and that it is analytic in $(0,\ov\b)$.
+For this latter point, since we already know the analyticity of $\d_1$ and $\d_2$ in their respective domains, it remains to check it at the gluing point.
+To this end, consider the extended function $\d_1:(0,\ov\b)\to\C$ obtained by applying the complex version of the implicit function theorem to relation \eqref{0eq:1.16.1}.
+As $\cosh(i x)=\cos(x)$ and $\sinh(i x)=i\sin(x)$ for every $x\in\C$, by comparing \eqref{0eq:1.16.1}-\eqref{0eq:1.16.2} and \eqref{0eq:1.17.1}-\eqref{0eq:1.17.2}, the uniqueness given by the implicit function theorem entails that, for $\b\in(\un\b,\ov\b)$, $\d_2(\b)=i\d_1(\b)$.
 Thus $\d_2^2(\b)=-\d_1^2(\b)$, and we obtain that, by construction, $\mathfrak{d}(\b)$ is analytic at $\b=\un\b$.
-Passing to the continuity and differentiability in $0$, such a property follows from the definition of $\d_1$ and $\d_3$, together with the first two relations in \eqref{0eq:1.16bis} and \eqref{0eq:1.18bis}.
+Passing to the continuity and differentiability in $0$, such properties follow from the definition of $\d_1$ and $\d_3$, together with the first two relations in \eqref{0eq:1.16bis} and \eqref{0eq:1.18bis}.

 With this definition of $\mathfrak{d}(\b)$ and recalling the monotonicities of the functions $\d_i$ discussed above, we have that $\mathfrak{d}(\b)$ is decreasing and bounded from above.
 Thus, if we set